Trax Records: History

 Larry Sherman was originally a collector of vintage jukeboxes, and, frustrated with the limited range of records began operations in 1983 by purchasing Musical Products, a pressing plant in Bridgeport, Illinois.Though it is frequently said that Jesse Saunders and Vince Lawrence were co-founders there is no proof via corporations or any type of genuine documentation to prove it.
 There is no legal documentation what so ever to back Vince Lawrence Claim of label design or Trademark.
 Legal exhibits need to be included to verify this information.
 The initial artist signings were done by Vince Lawrence.
 The first release was "Wanna Dance/Certainly" by Le Noiz (a pseudonym of Jesse Saunders), TX-101 (matrix number 85 indicated the year of release).

-Trax Records was an important outlet for house music in its early days, releasing many classics including "No Way Back" by Adonis (1986), Jamie Principle & Frankie Knuckles's "Your Love" (1988), Larry Heard's "Can You Feel It" (1986), and Marshall Jefferson's "The House Music Anthem (Move Your Body)" in the same year.
+Trax Records was an important outlet for house music in its early days, releasing many classics including "No Way Back" by Adonis (1986), Jamie Principle and Frankie Knuckles's "Your Love" (1988), Larry Heard's "Can You Feel It" (1986), and Marshall Jefferson's "The House Music Anthem (Move Your Body)" in the same year.
 This latter tune gave a massive boost to house music, extending recognition of the genre outside of Chicago.

 In 1991, Trax declared bankruptcy when distributors owing Trax 4.5 million dollars went out of business.

 In 1995 Rachael Cain married the founder, Larry Sherman.
 In 2007, Cain divorced Sherman and received 50% of the Trax Records library.
 Cain started a new company which is not connected to old catalogue material and released music under the alias Screamin Rachael.
 Some of the current artists she has been releasing include Saytek, Late Nite Dub Addict, Irene Michaels, DJ THADX, along with productions and music by Chicago House legend Joe Smooth.

 In 2002, Trax Records formed a joint venture with Casablanca Media in Canada.
 Litigation started in 2004.
 By 2005 all of the classic materials ownership was awarded to Casablanca in Canada.
 Lawyers for the Creative Arts took Sherman & Cain’s case Pro- Bono, as they proved to have no funds, or be making any income from Casablanca who became the catalogue owners.
 They were represented by Rick Darke of the Duane Morris law firm.
 Many years of litigation finally ended on January 1, 2022.
 Royalty systems are being put in place by infinite Catalogue.
 There is also an amount of money held specifically in a trust for the artists who sign off from the exclusive Demon Records deal that Casablanca instituted.